buhrmi/buhrmi/README.md

 # Hi I'm buhrmi

-I'm a web developer and crypto broker working for the Shitty Investments Club.
+Once upon a time I wanted to become the world's greatest tearout dubstep DJ.
+But then I founded the Shitty Investments Club.
 Our goal is to connect you with interesting and promising crypto projects.
 For this purpose we are currently building [Shitcoin Swap](https://www.shitcoinswap.com), our very own trading platform.

 Feel free to [reach out](https://www.shitcoinswap.com/about) if you'd like to join the team.